 This website is dedicated to the poetry and fiction of Andrew Lansdown.

 Andrew is a widely published and award winning Australian writer, whose poems and stories have been published in numerous magazines and newspapers and are represented in over 100 anthologies.
-His published books include 13 collections of poetry, 2 collections of children’s poetry, 2 collections of short stories and 3 fantasy novels.
+His published books include 15 collections of poetry, 2 collections of children’s poetry, 2 collections of photography-and-poetry, 2 collections of short stories and 3 fantasy novels.

 This website offers extensive information about, and samples of, Andrew’s literary writings.
 It also contains 100+ outstanding poems by 30+ poets whom Andrew admires.
 It also provides an opportunity to buy Andrew’s books using PayPal.

-Andrew Lansdown is the author of twenty-one books and eight chapbooks of poetry and fiction.
-His poems, stories and essays have been published in over seventy magazines and newspapers and are represented in over one hundred anthologies.
+Andrew Lansdown is the author of 25 books and 11 chapbooks of poetry and fiction.
+His poems, stories and essays have been published in over 100 magazines and newspapers and are represented in over 100 anthologies.
 They have also been read on ABC and BBC radio, and translated into several languages.

 Andrew’s literary works are: